paschalidi/AngularJS-Application-/README.md

-# Build a real-life application with AngularJS -Usin the seed for AngularJS apps link from seed: https://github.com/angular/angular-seed
+# A real-life application with AngularJS - Using the seed for AngularJS apps link from seed: https://github.com/angular/angular-seed

 General: